Finite-size corrections to Fermi's golden rule: I. Decay rates: Emission and absorption of light

-Thus, the photon emitted from the atom interacts with the electron in a magnetic field can reveal the same energy enhancement.
+Thus, the photon emitted from the atom interacting with the electron in a magnetic field can reveal the same energy enhancement.

 The anomalous enhancement of the photon's energy results from the overlap of wave functions of different sizes.
-They occur when the photon's wave packets, which are the sizes of the wave functions with which the photons interact, are much smaller than the parent's wave functions.
-Hence, the rate of the events may be quite low.
+This occurs when the photon's wave packets, which are the sizes of the wave functions with which the photons interact, are much smaller than the parent's wave functions, Hence, the rate of these events may be quite low.

-{\bf 2.
-Infinite $\sigma_A$ and finite $\sigma_{\gamma}$ :finite-size correction}
+\textbf{2.
+Infinite $\sigma_A$ and finite $\sigma_\gamma$: finite-size correction}